flutter/website/src/content/cookbook/architecture/command.md

 ## Putting it all together

 In this guide,
-you have learned how to use the command design pattern to improve the implementation of ViewModels when using the MVVM design pattern.
+you learned how to use the command design pattern to improve the implementation of ViewModels when using the MVVM design pattern.

-Below, you can find the full `Command` class as implemented in the [Compass App example][] for the Flutter Architecture guidelines.
+Below, you can find the full `Command` class as implemented in the [Compass App example][] for the Flutter architecture guidelines.
 It also uses the [`Result` class][] to determine if the action completed successfuly or with an error.

-This implementation also includes two types of command, a `Command0`, for actions without parameters, and a `Command1`, which takes one parameter.
+This implementation also includes two types of command, a `Command0`, for actions without parameters, and a `Command1`, for actions that take one parameter.

 :::note
 Check [pub.dev][] for different ready-to-use